 Okay so for this post, I didn’t actually had to look for literature.
 I have lived in the Netherlands all my life and I’m quite familiar with it’s literary history.
 Though I gotta say that I don’t like to read much of the Dutch literature.
 Lots of the big Dutch authors are just not my style.
 There’s a lot of modernism in which nothing really happens, and on the other hand authors like Jan Wolkers and Gerard Reve that like to be provocative, just to be provocative, without it having a function in their books.
 Those authors are considered to be some of the best authors that my country has to offer, but I just really don’t like them.
-For instance, Gerard Reve wrote Nader tot u (I don’t think this is translated but the title roughly translates to ‘closer to you’) in which someone has sex with god in the form of a donkey.
+For instance, Gerard Reve wrote Nader tot u (I don’t think this is translated but the title roughly translates to ‘closer to you’) in which the protagonist has sex with god in the form of a donkey.
 Reve, then, was sued for blasphemy but eventually cleared since he wasn’t the one who had sex with god, it was the protagonist of his book.
-That should give you a rough idea of what I mean by being provocative for provocative’s sake.
+That should give you a rough idea of what I mean by being provocative just for provocative’s sake.

 Another big Dutch author is Harry Mulisch.
 His Discovery of heaven was even made into a movie with Stephen Fry!
 I’ve gotta say that I haven’t read it yet (I know, for shame) but he is considered one of the best.